cloud-borne/cloud-native-wiki/content/cheatsheets/github/actions.md

 {{% callout note %}}

 In GitHub Actions, the steps context is only populated with information about the steps that have already run in the current job and have an ```id``` specified.

-We will apply the necessary property ```id``` so we can pass data between steps.
+Let's apply the necessary property ```id``` so we can pass data between steps:
 ```yaml
 name: Context Information
 on: